Ziwi01/proveasio/Usages.md

 - (branches view) `p` to pull, `P` to push, `f` on particular branch to fetch it.
 - (files view) `a` to stage all, `<Space>` to stage selected, `c` to commit, `A` to ammend previous commit

 Lazygit supports conflicts resolving: when there is a conflict, you can browse through conflicted hunks, `<Enter>` them and select which version you want with up/down arrow keys.
+Then `<Space>` to select either hunk.

 I really suggest to go through Lazygit docs/[tutorial video](https://youtu.be/VDXvbHZYeKY) to get to know this tool.
-This is basically the only thing I use for git management.

 If there is something Lazygit can't do, you can invoke custom command by hitting `:` and running anything (like `git pull <remote> <branch> --no-ff --no-commit` or anything else)